dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 1. `mapStateToProps`.
 This is a simple function that takes the full global state as an argument and maps some part or parts of it this components props.
 The mapping is a simple object with key: value pairs.
 As is everything!
 1. `connect`.
 This is the magic that connects the component to Redux.
 It takes 2 arguments: mapStateToProps and mapDispatchToProps and returns a new version of the component.
 1. `props.count`.
 Check it, passed into props from Redux.
 1. `withRouter`.
 Gives you access to history and match in your component, not required for Route components but is for (i.e. `<Route component={SomeConnectedThing}/>`) `connect`ed redux components.
-An unfortunate part of react-router4.
+An unfortunate part of react-router - as of 4/24/19 not yet converted into a hook.

 🚀 Add `<Counter />` to the render method of one of the components that are currently displaying like *Welcome*